 The Guarana plant is named after Amazon’s Guarani tribe, who’d use the seeds for brewing a special drink.
 After decades, the use of guarana seeds as medicine remains effective.
 Guarana, also known as Paullinia Cupana, is widely used to improve athletic performance and reduce physical and mental fatigue.
 It is also used as a stimulant and for effective weight loss.
 It’s an addition to many weight loss and energy products.

-Some also use guarana seeds to battle chronic fatigue syndrome and low blood pressure, as well as to prevent dysentery and malaria.
+Some also use guarana seeds to battle chronic fatigue syndrome and low blood pressure and prevent dysentery and malaria.
 It’s also often used to improve one’s sexual desire, increase the urine flow, and sometimes, as an astringent.
 There are several other uses of Guarana, including treatment of continuing diarrhea, heart problems, fever, headache, backache, joint pain, heat stress, and so on.
 When it comes to food manufacturing, the guarana seed often acts as a flavor ingredient in candy and beverages.

 What are the different types of Guarana?